abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Session login

-A Redfish session is created, without requiring an authentication header, by an HTTP POST to the SessionService' Sessions collection resource, including the following POST body:
+A Redfish session is created, without requiring an authentication header, by an HTTP POST to the SessionService' Sessions Resource Collection, including the following POST body:

 ```http
 POST /redfish/v1/SessionService/Sessions HTTP/1.1